jstamell/ML_for_ocean_pCO2_interpolation/README.md

 ------------

     ├── LICENSE
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md
 	├── requirements.txt   <- Python module versions used
     ├── data
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── processed      <- The processed data sets used for modeling (available at <insert link>) │   └── raw            <- The original LET member data (available at https://figshare.com/collections/Large_ensemble_pCO2_testbed/4568555)
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, and performance metrics (available at <insert link>)
+    │
     ├── notebooks          <- Jupyter notebooks for recreating this analysis │